 The phenomenal of internet disruptions continues to rise in use across the African continent.
 Governments continue to justify the blackouts, including national security, fake news prevention, suspected terrorist attack among others.
 In a few years, governments have used partial and total black outs to control public discussions and access to information.

 APRIL 2015: This was the first social media shut down in East Africa, it was geared to stop the protests that were erupting as a result of President Pierre Nkurunziza’s decision to run for a third term in June 2015.
-The Burudian constitution allows for only two terms of office.
-The government in response to the protests shutdown all social media (twitter, facebook, viber, whatsapp etc) and the instant messaging services.
+The Burundian constitution allows for only two terms of office.
+The government in response to the protest’s shutdown all social media (Twitter, Facebook, Vibe, WhatsApp etc) and the instant messaging services.

 REPUBLIC OF CONGO